 Scholarships and Prizes

-Scholarships for current English majors:
+Scholarships for Incoming English Majors

 Eligibility: only open to students currently enrolled as English majors who also will be enrolling at MU as undergraduates in the following academic year.